blueprintatuci/Ethics-Project-Server/README.md

 - After you've tested your changes locally, you're ready to update the repo.
 Type these commands in your terminal, while you're in the working directory for this repo:
   - `git add .` (This adds all files you made changes to.
 If you only want to add a certain file for some reason, do `git add file-name`)
   - `git commit -m "write what you updated or changed"` (Commit your changes and write a relevant message pertaining to your changes)
-  - `git push origin master` (Updates our GitHub repo)
+  - `git push origin master` (Updates our GitHub repo and deploys to Heroku automatically!)
-  - `git push heroku master` (Deploys your changes to Heroku)
-- <b>SUPER IMPORTANT:</b> The last two commands above are super important.
-Make sure you do both, because if you only do one, you'll either only update this GitHub repo or deploy to Heroku without adding your code here.
+  - We have it set up so that any updates to the `master` branch on this repo will trigger a deploy on Heroku and update the server.